The Rock-afire Explosion: Later years

-Fechter terminated all of his employees over several years, with the last 3 being terminated in 2003.
+Fechter terminated all of his employees over several years through 2003.
 In the mid 2000s, spurred by the growing online Rock-afire fan community, Fechter reunited some of the Rock-afire performers and began to program shows set to fan-requested songs.
 Videos of the performances—posted to his YouTube upon completion—are credited with helping to further revive interest in the group and ShowBiz Pizza, and spurred individuals who owned their own Rock-afire bands to begin programming new shows themselves.

+The band and its setting inspired the 2010s video game horror series Five Nights at Freddy's, in which the player is a pizza restaurant security guard monitoring rogue animatronic characters.

-Independent public shows in the United States
+Independent shows in the United States

-The Rock-afire Explosion performed at Rock-afire, an arcade bar in Kansas City, Missouri.
-However, the bar closed in February 2019.

-Smitty's Super Service Station has a fully functional show in Sandy Hook, Mississippi.
+Aaron Fechter maintains his own Rock-afire show, which has been used to program new shows and perform for private guests.

+The Volo Museum received a Rock-afire Explosion show slated for installation in 2020, however licensing issues with Aaron Fechter prevented it from operating publicly.
+However, as of 2024, Volo Museum and Fechter came to an agreement and the show is now operational.

+Animatronics Warehouse, run by Jack Turner, is located in St. Joseph, Missouri and features a fully functioning Rock-afire Explosion.
+The show is available for private tours.

-The Rock-afire Explosion show at Billy Bob's Wonderland in Barboursville, West Virginia, remains operational and is now fully restored.
+The Rock-afire Explosion show at Billy Bob's Wonderland in Barboursville, West Virginia, remains operational and was restored in 2021 after decades of disrepair.

-Although the Volo Auto Museum received a Rock-afire Explosion show and was expected to be put on exhibit in the summer of 2020, Fechter halted it due to their plans to use a third-party control system, similar to the Rock-afire Bar dispute.
+Smitty's Super Service Station, a museum, has a fully functional show in Sandy Hook, Mississippi.